Iceland Visa and Passport Requirements

-A passport valid for the duration of stay (EU travellers) or three months beyond the length of stay and issued within the past 10 years is required by nationals referred to in the chart above.
+A passport valid for the duration of stay (EU travellers) or three months beyond the length of stay and issued within the past 10 years (non-EU travellers) is required by nationals referred to in the chart above.
 This does not apply to travellers from:

 2. Denmark, Finland or Sweden, who do not require a passport to enter Iceland if arriving directly from another Nordic country.
 Remember however that airlines may require a passport before allowing you to board the plane.

 Visas are not required by nationals referred to in the chart above for stays of up to 90 days.